MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 >[!IMPORTANT]
 >
 > - Locked Windows user sessions will prevent desktop flows from running.
-> - Flows run in unattended mode can't be launched with elevated privileges
+> - Flows run in unattended mode can't be launched with elevated privileges.

 Power Automate performs the following steps: